An interview with Luke Gain, Creative Director of Velocity Partners

 What strategies have you implemented at Velocitypartners or past companies that you feel are often overlooked by CEOs which you believe are unique and effective?

+We do our best work when strategy, creative and performance practitioners all collaborate towards a shared goal.
+But truly cross discipline work is a skill in itself – you need deliberate processes to stop individual contributors drifting into silos.
 In practical terms, that means making space for creatives and performance folks to check in and validate each other’s work.
 Are we attacking issues the market actually cares about?
 Are we framing the solution in a recognisable and galvanising way?
 Are our content and campaign recommendations purposeful, functional and tied to clear business outcomes?
 Without these check-ins, there’s a real risk that strategic work is tailored for the most informed people in the space (the client) rather than the people we’re actually trying to reach (uninformed buyers).
 Bringing performance early into the process ensures we keep the people we’re selling to in full view from the beginning.

 Has your management team experimented with some kind of cold outbound strategy (like cold email)?
 If yes what was the general outcome and if no, why not?